Lifestyle changes after treatment for prostate cancer

 Make healthier choices

 For many people, having had cancer helps them focus on their health in ways they may not have thought much about in the past.
 Are there things you could do that might make you healthier?
 Maybe you could try to eat better or get more exercise.
 Maybe you could cut down on alcohol, or give up tobacco.
 Even things like keeping your stress level under control may help.
 Now is a good time to think about making changes that can have healthy effects for the rest of your life.

 You can start by working on those things that worry you most.
 Get help with those that are harder for you.
 For instance, if you are thinking about quitting smoking and need help, call the American Cancer Society for information and support.

 Eating right is hard for many people, but it can be even harder during and after cancer treatment.
-If you are still in treatment and are having eating problems related to your treatment, you might want to read our document Nutrition for the Person With Cancer During Treatment.
+If you are still in treatment and are having eating problems related to your treatment, you might want to read Nutrition for the Person With Cancer During Treatment.
 We also have Nutrition and Physical Activity During and After Cancer Treatment: Answers to Common Questions.

 One of the best things you can do after treatment is to start healthy eating habits.
 You may be surprised at the long-term benefits of some simple changes.
 Getting to and staying at a healthy weight, eating a healthy diet, and limiting your alcohol intake may lower your risk for many types of cancer, as well as having many other health benefits.